To arrange an appointment with a Money Adviser, please email firstpoint or phone 01905 54 2551.

 Useful websites about finance for international students are:

-UKCISA: UK Council for International Student Affairs
+UKCISA (UK Council for International Student Affairs) www.ukcisa.org.uk

-British Council
+British Council www.britishcouncil.org/study-work-abroad/in-uk

 Payment of Fees for International Students

-If you are an International student or Non-EU student at least half of your tuition fees must be paid in full before you arrive at the University of Worcester (UW).
+If you are an International student or Non-EU student, at least half of your tuition fees must be paid in full before you arrive at the University of Worcester (UW).
 An early payment discount of £500 applies if fees are paid in full prior to the 30th September for Semester 1 starters and prior to 31st of January for Semester 2 starters.

 Additional Information for International and EU Students